Top Attribution Software - WebCatalog

 optimine.com

-OptiMine Insight, the cloud-based agile marketing measurement platform that measures the cross-channel performance of all your channels and ads- offline and online.
+OptiMine Insight is a cloud-based platform that measures cross-channel performance of marketing channels and ads, both offline and online.

 Openprise